 Limits on Rent Increases

 The Rent Guidelines Boards (one in New York City and one each in Nassau, Westchester, and Rockland counties) set maximum allowable rates for rent increases in stabilized apartments for one and two-year lease renewals.
 These guideline rates are set once a year and are effective for leases beginning on or after October 1st of each year.
+If authorized by the respective boards, the guideline rates may be applied to vacancy leases.

-New York State law provides for a vacancy lease increase that cannot exceed 20% for new tenants moving into rent stabilized apartments.
 Rents can also be increased during the lease period, usually in one of three ways:

 With the written consent of the tenant in occupancy if the owner increases services or equipment or makes improvements to an apartment